eficode-academy/helm-katas/intro-to-helm-package-manager.md

 # The Kubernetes package manager

+## Learning goal

+- Try the Helm cli to spin up a chart

+## Introduction

 [Enter Helm](https://github.com/helm/helm) - the
 answer to how to package multi-container applications, and how to easily install packages